 Albuquerque restaurants reflect the rich cultural heritage and ethnic diversity that is the very heart of the city.
 Dining experiences in Old Town range from casual fare to fine cuisine.
-Will you be celebrating a milestone anniversary or birthday or planning to pop the question during your stay?
+Will you be celebrating a milestone anniversary or birthday or are you planning to pop the question during your stay?

-C. Seasons Rotisserie & Grill (505-766-5100) Modern American and European cuisine with an Italian influence.
+Seasons Rotisserie & Grill (505-766-5100) Modern American and European cuisine with an Italian influence.
 Wood-fired rotisserie and grill with a full-service bar.
 Excellent food and wonderful ambiance.
 The lounge on the second floor provides a great view of the sunset, with outdoor dining late spring through early fall.
 The mango margarita is to die for!
 Casual to dressy attire.
-Open for lunch and dinner (reservations recommended).
+Reservations recommended.

 Fat T’s BBQ (505-718-1727) Great barbecue with all the sides.
 Enjoy the outdoor patio with picnic tables, shade sails and party lights!
 Casual dress.

 Church Street Cafe (505-247-8522) Church Street Cafe is a favorite of both locals and visitors and features classic New Mexico cuisine.
 Dine inside the 300-year old Casa Ruiz or enjoy outdoor seating in the lovely patio with fountains and flowers.
 It’s casual and comfortable.

 Sawmill Market (505-563-4473) Visit this upscale indoor food hall in a remodeled warehouse.
 You can choose from a number of food vendors so everyone gets what they want.
 Lots of outdoor seating; casual.
 Open daily.